-The module snmp_framework_mib implements instrumentation functions for the SNMP-FRAMEWORK-MIB, and functions for initializing and configuring the database.
+The module snmp\framework\mib implements instrumentation functions for the SNMP-FRAMEWORK-MIB, and functions for initializing and configuring the database.
+The configuration files are described in the SNMP User's Manual.

 Inserts all data in the configuration files into the database and destroys all old data.